JakubTabor/Artificial_Neural_Network/README.md

 # Next I train my model with "X_train, y_train" my batch gradient descent will be 32, so it gonna take 32 batches, then 100 epochs
 # Then I print my model predictions for some values
 # Now I prepare "y_pred" and check predictions, I "concatenate" my "y_pred" with "y_test" and reshape them into columns
+# Finally I import "confusion_matrix", put into "y_test, y_pred" and check it, then I also check "accuracy_score"